ashvani/projPresentation/index.md

 ## Shiny server.R file

+1. Shiny app creates histogram for randomly generated observations from normal distribution where mean, variance and number of observation and number of breaks in histogram will be in user's control.
-1. Plot of histogram will be changing due to change of data or number of breaks.
+2. Plot of histogram will be changing due to change of data or number of breaks.
 Hence two reactive functions are implented in server.R file.
    - first reactive function checks change in observations which will change due to change in at least one of mean, variance and number of observations.
    - Second reactive function takes care of number of breaks.
-2. Returns plotoutput that plots histogram with specified number of breaks and an empirical density estimate colored with red.
+3. Returns plotoutput that plots histogram with specified number of breaks and an empirical density estimate colored with red.
-3.